 What is the alternative then?
 Deci and his colleague Richard M. Ryan, state that social affinity created through investing in a strong team bond and personal growth through shared experiences as a group, is one way to help towards seeing higher productivity and a stronger bottom-line from your workers in the long-run.
 Building a company culture and holding memorable corporate events is no doubt a good method for this.

 So, how can a city like Barcelona turn your business around?
 The main reason is that it’s the corporate events capital of Europe, making it a wonderful starting point to improve your team output and develop a culture by sharing the experience of group travel.
-Whether this approach is something new to you or it’s something you’ve been practicing for years, we can help you plan your corporate trip to Barcelona.
+Whether this approach is something new to you or it’s something you’ve been practising for years, we can help you plan your corporate trip to Barcelona.

 We have been here for more than 15 years, providing our destination management services to companies from all over the world.
 If you or someone in your team is about to organise a product launch, executive dinner, or a training workshop, then why do it locally?
 You can turn it into an incentive trip and contribute towards harbouring company culture by holding it in the stunning Mediterranean city of Barcelona.

 We aim to provide a superior level of incentive travel and corporate events and we want it so that you don’t have to worry about any organisational details.
 Our tailor-made services mean we’ll find the venue, transportation, accommodation, catering, conferences, and whatever else you may need, all-the-while we’ll organise fun activities for your team to enjoy.

 Part of Deci’s Self-Determination theory on motivation explores the idea that when an employee evaluates his well being, one aspect of this evaluation will be his memory of emotional events.
 Ultimately, we strive to make our incentive events as exciting and unforgettable as possible – a trip that the team will talk about into the future.